7oiden/7oiden/README.md

 🏫 I'm a frontend developer from Norway who graduated from Noroff School of Technology and Digital Media in June 2022.

-🔭 Currently I'm working on a air-condition service website coded with Next JS, all while applying for jobs.
+🔭 Currently I'm working on an air-condition service website coded with Next JS, all while applying for jobs.

 🧔 Check out [my portfolio](https://tommy-johnsen-portfolio.netlify.app/) to learn more about me.